dandev10/Flight-game/README.md

 ## Install instructions:

-Download code from GitHub(basically here) or use Git: `git clone https://github.com/THEspager/Flight-game.git`, then just start and have fun!, Happy flight!
+Download code from GitHub(basically here) or use Git: `git clone https://github.com/THEspager/Flight-game.git`, then just start and have fun!, Happy flying!